Best Offline Speech-to-Text & Voice to Text Mac (2026)

 Ready to make the switch?

 Dictato is available now.
-Download dicta.to and experience private, real-time voice-to-text on your Mac.
+Download offline speech-to-text for Mac and experience private, real-time voice-to-text.

 Recommended next read: Dictato Review — An in-depth review of Dictato’s features, pricing, and how it compares head-to-head with subscription apps.